Cork priest in Syria calls for people to donate to earthquake campaign

 A Cork priest in Syria who has been leading the Jesuits' response to the devastating earthquakes that hit the country on Monday has urged people to send donations to help those worst affected by the disaster.

 Fr.
-Tony O'Riordan has been working in emergency shelters in Aleppo since Monday's earthquakes and described the "chilling" scenes that he has witnessed over the past week.
+Tony O'Riordan has been working in emergency shelters in Aleppo, Syria since the earthquakes of February 6, 2023.
+He described the "chilling" scenes that he has witnessed over the past week.

 The Cork priest told the Irish Times that he witnessed "a large articulated truck" with body bags arriving in the city, adding that a "heartbroken family" approached the truck seeking to find a lost loved one.